 Pretzels are what you would traditionally dip in beer cheese so to me it just made sense.
 I also have a fun recipe for Chili Onion Crunch Pretzel Knots that would be amazing with these.

-Or a slice of crusty bread would be just perfect.
+Or a slice of crusty garlic bread would be just perfect.
 I also topped these bowls with some fresh sliced green onion and more cheese for that ultimate cheese pull moment.

-Potato Beer Cheese Soup
+Potato Beer and Cheese Soup